ludovic-estival/tcg-collection/README.md

 - Show card image
 - Sort cards by card attributes in ascending/descending order
 - Track price of valuable or selected cards
-- Show evolution of prices for the collection and individual cards
+- Show evolution of prices for the collection
+- Show number of cards by rarity :white_check_mark:
 - Adapt the app to support all TCG via a settings file
 - Add account connection